vanniktech/VNTFontListPreference/README.md

     app:vnt_fontDirectory="@string/font_face_font_directory" />
 ```

-`vntfontlistpreference:vnt_fontDirectory` can be something like `fonts`.
-This means that the dialog will list all fonts, that have the ending `ttf` or `otf` under `assets/fonts`.
+`vntfontlistpreference:vnt_fontDirectory` will list all fonts ending in `ttf` or `otf` under `assets/fonts`, similar to `fonts`.
 If there are no fonts under the provided directory it will throw an exception during initialization.

 # Download Sample App